opensearch-project/documentation-website/_dashboards/run-queries.md

 ## Viewing documentation

-To view OpenSearch documentation, select the wrench icon, and choose **Open documentation**.
+To view the OpenSearch documentation, select the wrench icon, and choose **Open documentation**.

 ## Auto indenting